 Helios 58mm F2 44M-2 Review | Bottom Line

-These old Helios lenses are by no means amazing lens compared to what you get with some of the new stuff.
-While some people may disagree with me here, my argument is that there is more to a lens than center sharpness and micro-contrast.
+These old Helios lenses are by no means amazing lenses compared to what you get with some of the new stuff, this mainly comes down to the build quality.

 Is the 44-2 the best Helios lens?

-I’ve also heard the 44-7 is pretty magical if you can find a copy.
+Moreover, I have heard that the 44-7 lens is quite remarkable if one can acquire a copy.